Labonneguigue/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image6]

+With this set of augmenting functions defined.
+I could start augmenting the dataset for real.

+Here is when I started struggling.
+I spent a huge amount of time trying to figure out what I was doing wrong.
+The kernel kept crashing.
+Lesson learned.
+Do not develop in a Jupyter Notebook.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers: